Why donate your body?

 We do not normally conduct research into specific diseases or medical conditions.
 It may be useful to take digital images of parts of your body for teaching, training or research purposes.
 If you consent to this, you will not be identifiable in these images.
 If you do not wish to consent to the use of such images you may indicate this on the Declaration of Bequest Form.

-We will not contact your Next of Kin/Executor regarding your burial or cremation, unless a request has been made for your ashes to be returned.
+We will not contact your Next of Kin/Executor regarding your cremation, unless a request has been made for your ashes to be returned.
 In these circumstances we will contact them to inform them when they can collect your ashes from Kirkcaldy Crematorium.